ChiahsinChu/cp2k-user-tutorial-ikkem/01.density_mixing/README.md

 > This example is adapted from `cp2k/benchmarks/QS/H2O-64.inp`.

+# How density mixing influences the SCF convergence?

+## TLDR
-TLDR: The setup in [`MIXING`](https://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/DFT/SCF/MIXING.html) would influence the **efficiency of the SCF convergence**.
+The setup in [`MIXING`](https://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/DFT/SCF/MIXING.html) would influence the **efficiency of the SCF convergence**.
 Please check the setup in similar systems or test it carefully by yourself, especially if you suffer from a slow SCF convergence.

+## Main text
 Compared with the previous example, we change the setup of density mixing here:

 ```text